dfe-analytical-services/ees-data-screener/README.md

 >This folder contains the versions of the packages required for the project to run.

-**all_geographies_2019-10-18.html**
+**all_geographies_report_2019-10-18.html**

->This is an example .html report on test data.
+>This is an example .html report run on test data.

 <br>

 #### **Packagesand important things to make this work**
 **Packrat** <br>

 >The packages in this project are tracked by packrat.
 More information on packrat can be found [online](https://rstudio.github.io/packrat/limitations.html).
-This should install the packages you need for this project when you open it up in RStudio.
+This should install the packages you need to run this project in RStudio.

 **Proxy settings**